micmejia/bible-dump/NKJV/Genesis/Gen 11.md

 ###### 1
-Now the whole earth had one language and one [^a]speech.
+Now the whole earth had one language and one speech.

 ###### 2
 And it came to pass, as they journeyed from the east, that they found a plain in the land of Shinar, and they dwelt there.

 ###### 3
-Then they said to one another, "Come, let us make bricks and [^b]bake _them_ thoroughly."
+Then they said to one another, "Come, let us make bricks and bake _them_ thoroughly."
 They had brick for stone, and they had asphalt for mortar.

 ###### 4
 And they said, "Come, let us build ourselves a city, and a tower whose top _is_ in the heavens; let us make a name for ourselves, lest we be scattered abroad over the face of the whole earth."